 Here is a recap of the main points of the article:

-- 3-12 weeks of age is the best time for puppy socialization.
-You should train your German Shepherd puppy in good behavior the minute you get him.
+• 3-12 weeks of age is the best time for puppy socialization.
+You should train your German Shepherd puppy to behave well when you get him.
 This should be done by positive reinforcement and never aversive methods.